Kozea/Radicale/DOCUMENTATION.md

 Want more?
 Check the [tutorials](#tutorials) and the [documentation](#documentation-1).

-Instead of downloading from PyPI look for packages provided by used distribution (#linux-distribution-packages), they contain also startup scripts to run daemonized.
+Instead of downloading from PyPI look for packages provided by used [distribution](#linux-distribution-packages), they contain also startup scripts to run daemonized.

 #### What's New?